antonsalvadores/LP-Cash-Flow-Optimization/README.md

 * **Shadow Prices:** Interpreted to understand how the final objective (wealth) would be impacted by relaxing certain constraints (e.g., a reduced capital requirement in a given quarter).
 * **Reduced Costs:** Analyzed to determine how much the price of an out-of-portfolio bond would need to change to be included in the optimal solution.

+*Problems adapted from the textbook "Optimization Methods in Finance" by Gerard Cornuejols and Reha Tütüncü.*